nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 - [I don't use a custom application class]({{base.url}}/getting-started/sdk-integration-guide/advanced/android#using-the-default-application-class){:target="_blank"}
 - [I need to support pre-15 Android]({{base.url}}/getting-started/sdk-integration-guide/advanced/android#supporting-pre-15-android){:target="_blank"}
 {% endprotip %}

+#### Optimize Performance

+By default, Branch will delay the *install* call only for up to 1.5 seconds.
+We delay the install call in order to capture the install referrer string passed through Google Play, which increases attribution and deferred deep linking accuracy.
+We do not delay any other call, and the install call only occurs the first time a user opens your app.

+If we receive the referrer string before 1.5 seconds, we will immediately fire the call, meaning this delay is up to 1.5 seconds, but not guaranteed to take that long.

+If you'd like to optimize the first install call, simply paste the following code in your Application class, and we will not delay the first install call.

+{% highlight java %}
+public final class CustomApplicationClass {
+  @Override
+  public void onCreate() {
+      super.onCreate();
+      // initialize the Branch object
+      Branch.setPlayStoreReferrerCheckTimeout(0);
+      Branch.getAutoInstance(this);
+  }
+}
+{% endhighlight %}

 {% endif %}

 {% endif %}